bobekryant/bobekryant.github.io/content/Investing/bitcoin_diversify.md

 $BTC works well in the above portfolio, because it is an uncorrelated asset.
 Although it produces a negative return on its own, there are large diversification benefits to adding it to a equity-fixed income portfolio.
 The power of diversification and rebalancing is shown clearly in the following made up example:
-Suppose there is an asset that either doubles or halves at every timestep.
+Suppose there is an asset that either doubles or halves at every time step.
 In addition, it starts and ends at the same price.
 </p>

 <p>
 In the example below, the price of this asset starts and stops at 100, but by rebalancing, the price of the portfolio ends at over 600, more than 6x the original starting point.
-Obviously this is an extreme example, but it properly illustrates the power of reblancing under a mean reverting asset.
+Obviously this is an extreme example, but it properly illustrates the power of rebalancing under a mean reverting asset.
 </p>

 <center>